-Luxembourg’s police force operations are divided into six regions under the command of a regional director of primary intervention centres (CIP), secondary intervention centres (CIS), local police stations, and region-wide services.
+Luxembourg’s police force operations has six regions under the command of a regional director of primary intervention centers (CIP), secondary intervention centers (CIS), local police stations, and region-wide services.
 Region headquarters are in Capellen, Diekirch, Esch-sur-Alzette, Grevenmacher, Luxembourg City, and Mersch.
 Under these CIPs are thirteen CIS.
-These offices are open 24 hours a day, and contact either one in the event of an emergency (dial 113).
+These offices are open 24 hours a day.
+Contact either one in the event of an emergency (dial 113).

 In addition, regional police forces are responsible for policing the roads, criminal investigation, and providing aid to victims of crime.
 A special police division at Luxembourg Findel Airport is directly responsible for border control.

 Law and justice in Luxembourg

-Luxembourg may be a small country, but there are laws to abide by and a civil law court system to uphold.
-In fact, The European Court of Justice (ECJ), the highest court in the European Union and European Union law, is based in Luxembourg.
+Luxembourg may be small, but there are laws to abide by and a civil law court system to uphold.
+In fact, the European Court of Justice, the highest court in the European Union, sits in Luxembourg.

 Breaking the law in Luxembourg

-The current Constitution of Luxembourg consists of 121 articles and 13 chapters, including foundations of the country, the guarantee of citizens’ rights and liberties, and the organisation of the powers.
-If you are living in Luxembourg and there is a serious incident, or someone in your family is involved in a crime, or has committed one, it’s helpful to know the basics.
+The Constitution of Luxembourg consists of 121 articles and 13 chapters, including foundations of the country, the guarantee of citizens’ rights and liberties, and the organization of the powers.
+If you live in Luxembourg and there is a serious incident or someone you know is involved in a crime, it’s helpful to know the basics.

 Knowing your rights

 If an arrest occurs, there is no law requiring the police to inform you of your rights, however they will inform you of your right to legal assistance if you need a lawyer.
 You have the right to remain silent until a lawyer can advise you to answer.
-You also have the right to be informed of the accusations against you in a way (language) you can understand.
-Courts pay attention to whether this was respected during your initial arrest, and whether or not you were voluntarily informed of any specific rights or now – because in the European Union there is a right to information law unrecognised by Luxembourg.
+You also have the right to be informed of the accusations against you in a language you can understand.
+Courts pay attention to whether officers respect this during your initial arrest, and whether or not you were voluntarily informed of any specific rights or now – because in the European Union there is a right to information law unrecognised by Luxembourg.